Impartial geodetic building games on graphs: Graphs with a unique minimal generating set

 A \emph{block} of a graph is a maximal connected subgraph without a cut vertex.
 A \emph{block graph} is a graph whose blocks are complete graphs.
 The connected components of a block graph are block graphs.
 A connected block graph can be built from nontrivial complete graphs using $1$-clique sums.
 Because of this, a block graph is also referred to as a \emph{clique tree}.
 The simplicial vertices form the unique minimal generating set for both the geodetic closure and the convex hull, so the results in this subsection apply to the games in~\cite{HaynesHenningTiller}.

 \begin{example} Figure~\ref{fig:block} shows a block graph with seven blocks and six cut vertices.
-The graph can be built from $K_4$, two copies of $K_3$, and four copies of $K_2$ using 1-clique sums. \end{example}
+The graph can be built from $K_4$, two copies of $K_3$, and four copies of $K_2$ using 1-clique sums.
+The set $L=\{v_1,v_5,v_6,v_7,v_{10},v_{12}\}$ of simplicial vertices is the unique minimal generating set.
+The set of cut vertices is $\{v_2,v_3,v_4,v_8,v_9,v_{11}\}$.
+Note that each cut vertex is contained on a geodesic between two simplicial vertices.
+For example, $v_9$ is contained on the geodesic between $v_1$ and $v_{12}$. \end{example}

 \begin{prop} If $G$ is a block graph, then the set $L$ of simplicial vertices is a unique minimal generating set. \end{prop}

 \begin{proof} Every cut vertex is contained on some geodesic connecting two simplicial vertices.
 Hence the simplicial vertices form a generating set and the result follows from Proposition~\ref{prop:simplicialGenerate}. \end{proof}